josecarlosgt/bootsrap/README.md

 ...
 ```

-> Download a larger image from [here](https://josecarlosgt.github.io/Web-Design-and-Development/img/panoramic-laguna-brava-2.jpg) that can fit larger screens.

 Notes:
 - Adding responsive behavior usually involves adjusting the [max-width](https://www.w3schools.com/cssref/pr_dim_max-width.asp) CSS property of HTML elements.
 This property defines the maximum width of an element's content and it prevents the element from becoming larger than the value specified by max-width.
 - img-fluid maintains a 100% max-width regardless of the size of the screen, so images never become larger than their parent elements (containers).
 As a result, images are resized to fit the screen.

-## Task 4: Leveraging class utilities for text
+## Task 4: Class utilities for text

 ### Text: [Bootstrap Docs > Utilities > Text](https://getbootstrap.com/docs/5.0/utilities/text/)